Frank Borman: Retirement

 Borman and Susan left Miami, and moved to Las Cruces, New Mexico.
 For a time, he was the majority owner of a Las Cruces Ford dealership founded by his son, Fred.
 He was a member of the boards of directors of Home Depot, National Geographic, Outboard Marine Corporation, Automotive Financial Group, Thermo Instrument Systems and American Superconductor.
 He was CEO of Patlex Corporation, a small company that held patents in lasers, from July 1988 to August 1996.
 That year, he published an autobiography, Countdown, co-written with Robert J. Serling.

 In 1998, Borman purchased a cattle ranch in the Bighorn Mountains of southern Montana, running 4,000 head of cattle on 160000 acres.
 In addition to tending cattle, Borman continued his hobbies in rebuilding and modeling aircraft.
 Notably, he owned and painstakingly rebuilt a very rare World War II single-engine fighter, the Bell P-63 Kingcobra.
 It won the prestigious Grand Champion Warbird award when Borman exhibited it at Oshkosh in 1998.
 He also personally flew it in airshows.
-He is a member of the Society of Antique Modelers (SAM).
-Since 1998 he has lived in Billings, Montana.
+He was a member of the Society of Antique Modelers (SAM).
+In 1998, he moved to Billings, Montana.
 His wife Susan suffered from Alzheimer's disease, and he spent much of his time caring for her.
 Eventually she was placed in a nursing home, where he visited her each day, until her death on September 7, 2021.

 Following John Glenn's death in December 2016, Borman became the oldest living American astronaut.
-He is eleven days older than his Apollo8 crewmate, Jim Lovell.
+He was eleven days older than his Apollo 8 crewmate, Jim Lovell.
 Both celebrated their 90th birthdays in March 2018.
-Borman gave the commencement address to the University of Arizona's 2008 graduating class, and was reunited with Lovell and Anders for celebrations of the 50th anniversary of Apollo8 in December 2018 at the Museum of Science and Industry in Chicago, where the spacecraft in which they orbited the Moon is on display.
+Borman gave the commencement address to the University of Arizona's 2008 graduating class, and was reunited with Lovell and Anders for celebrations of the 50th anniversary of Apollo 8 in December 2018 at the Museum of Science and Industry in Chicago, where the spacecraft in which they orbited the Moon is on display.
 "I have never said it before publicly", declared Borman, "but these two talented guys, I'm just proud that I was able to fly with them.
 It was a tough job done in four months, and we did a good job."

+Borman died from a stroke at the Billings Clinic on November 7, 2023, at the age of 95.
+He was remembered by some in Billings as a "man (who) cared about people."
+He was interred at West Point Cemetery.

+Character and views

+Borman was once described by a NASA psychiatrist as the least complicated man he had ever met.
+In his business career he was described as autocratic.
+He had a Tolstoy quotation on a wall in his office: "The only legitimate happiness is honest hard work and the surmounting of obstacles."